Nina Wilcox Putnam: Personal life

-Wilcox married New York publisher Robert Faulkner Putnam on October 5, 1907, in New York City.
+Putnam married New York publisher Robert Faulkner Putnam on October 5, 1907, in New York City.
 They had a son, John Francis Putnam.
 Robert Putnam died on October 23, 1918, a victim of that year's flu pandemic.
 She kept the name Putnam for the rest of her life.

 In 1919 she married Robert J. Sanderson of Boston.
 In 1924, the wife of Putnam's chauffeur-secretary, Richard Ellsworth Bassett, alleged that Putnam had tried to convince her to divorce her husband so that Putnam could marry him.
 Putnam, who had been pursuing a divorce from Sanderson, denied the charges.
 She divorced Sanderson in 1926.
 Her third marriage was to Arthur James Ogle on September 12, 1931, in Yuma, Arizona.
 In July 1933 she was granted a divorce from Ogle.
 The day after her divorce, Putnam married Christian Eliot, nephew of Granville John Eliot, 7th Earl of St Germans.
 Christian died on June 18, 1948.

-She had homes in New York, Hollywood and Delray Beach, Florida, and once purchased a castle in Spain.
+She had homes in New York, Hollywood, and Delray Beach, Florida, and once purchased a castle in Spain.